estrlee/Manual-App/README.md

 Welcome to Orano Acid Windows Applicaton to control the Arduino! <br>

 This application will allow the user to control an Arduino and Relay board.
-Make sure that a Bluetooth module is connected to the Arduino to remotely control the Arduino. <br>
+Make sure that a Bluetooth module is connected to remotely control the Arduino. <br>

 This application was specifically made to control the Orano Acid Team’s Arduino and its corresponding relay board.
 The form and Arduino code can be downloaded and changed to fit a different project. <br>